jtanx/fontforge/doc/sphinx/ui/dialogs/lookups.rst

 Every lookup is associated with a set of flags which control its behavior.
-The "Mark Class:" field is only active if there are :ref:`Mark Classes <fontinfo.MarkClass>` defined, and the "Mark Set:" field is active if there are :ref:`Mark Sets <fontinfo.MarkSet>` defined.
+The "Mark Class:" field is only active if there are :ref:`Mark Classes <fontinfo.MarkClass-MarkSets>` defined, and the "Mark Set:" field is active if there are :ref:`Mark Sets <fontinfo.MarkClass-MarkSets>` defined.
 Mark classes and sets are very similar, with mark sets being the newer (largely unsupported as I write in spring 2009) but more versatile of the two.
 These provide an extension of the Ignore Marks flag -- if you specify a mark class (or set) then